Want to Start an Indoor Herb Garden? Try Growing These 13 Beginner-Friendly Herbs

 This fragrant herb can be tricky to grow indoors because it requires full sun.
 However, for those ambitious gardeners, slowly acclimating a rosemary plant to a reduced sun schedule can help your herb stay strong through the long winter months.
 Several weeks before bringing your plant indoors, gradually move the rosemary to shadier areas of your yard, preparing it for the reduced indoor lighting.
 Because rosemary likes to extract moisture from the air, you'll only need to water this herb once every two weeks.

-A brightly colored and flavorful addition to food, cilantro is key to crafting delicious salsa and guacamole.
+A brightly colored and flavorful addition to food, cilantro is key to crafting delicious homemade salsa and guacamole.
 However, cilantro is short-lived by nature, so many gardeners recommend staggering seedlings with two or three-week intervals to keep a full-time supply.
 When growing indoors, it's best to use an unglazed terra-cotta pot and spacing plants three to four inches apart.
 Water the cilantro only when the soil is dry, and make sure it gets good sunlight every day.

 One of the most adaptable herbs, thyme can be grown in pots as small as four to six inches.
 Much like rosemary and sage, thyme can be grown from the clippings of an established outdoor plant.
 While thyme prefers all sun, it can flourish in either an east- or west-facing window.
 Pro tip: Plant thyme in a clay pot to allow the herb to dry out between waterings and prevent soggy root conditions.